junefrench/lxscript/README.md

 # lxscript
 Entertainment lighting control language

+## Usage

+To run lxscript, you first need to generate the lexer and parser with ANTLR.
+You must have the ANTLR 4.5 tool installed, and then run `lexparse/generate_parser.sh`.

+Once this is done, install dependancies with `pip install -r requirements.txt` and run with `./lxscript.py` (`-h` will print usage info).

+By default, lxscript will use broadcast ArtNet, which might annoy your friendly local network administrators.
+To specify an address to send ArtNet to, use the `--address` argument.

+You can also give a filename as an argument, and the contents of the file will be executed as lxscript code before enterning the interactive environment.
+Some example files are in the `examples` directory.
+The file `stage.c2s` is a [Capture](http://www.capturesweden.com) file which contains the lighting rig used for the examples and is configured to receive ArtNet.

 ## Syntax Overview

 The basic primitives in lxscript are 'systems', 'settings', and 'sequences'.
 A system represents any collection of lighting instruments, from a single instrument to an entire rig.
 The concept of a 'system' includes both the 'channel' and 'group' concepts from more traditional lighting control systems.
 A setting represents some settings for a specific system.
 A setting corresponds to a 'palette' or 'preset' on a traditional lighting console.
 A 'sequence' is a list of settings.
 This is like a 'chase' or 'cue list' on a traditional console.